febkosq8/local-save/README.md

 ## Features

 -   **Lightweight & Widespread Support:** No external dependencies and works in all modern browsers.
--   **TypeScript Support :** Written in TypeScript with type definitions.
+-   **TypeScript Support :** Written in TypeScript for maximum type-safety and a great developer experience.
 -   **Encryption Support :** Uses [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) for secure data encryption with [AES-GCM](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt#aes-gcm) algorithm.
 -   **Category Management :** Organize data into predefined categories.
 -   **Data Expiry :** Allows setting an expiration threshold for data and a method to clear expired data.